From lightweight liners to insulated options, we found the best winter gloves for every budget, temperature, and snow-covered sport.

 The Team Maverick Gloves ($95) are equipped with Hi-Loft insulation and a waterproof and breathable GORE-TEX membrane.
 Seams stitched on the outside, not the inside, reduce pressure points if you’re poling while splitboarding.
 And they give a better grip whether it’s for a grab or ratcheting your binding.

 As an added bonus, these gloves are touchscreen-compatible.
 Gone are the days of chilly fingers resulting from cold air exposure after sending a quick text.
+For all-day shredding on the mountain, these are the best winter gloves for the job.

 - Shell/Material: Goat leather outer material with a polyester fleece lining, synthetic insulation, and a waterproof membrane